-- The most current MMWG system models will be used for the systems external to DEC and DEP as a starting point for the Base Case. - The Base Case will include the detailed internal models for DEC and DEP and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2024 for 2024S cases and in-service by the winter for 2024/2025W cases as well as in-service by the summer of 2029 for 2029S cases).

-- An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - DEC and DEP will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional 2029S cases will be developed to evaluate the resource supply scenarios of fourteen hypothetical transfers as well as additional 2024S and 2025/2025W cases for the other hypothetical resource supply scenarios previously identified under the Study Assumptions section.
+- The most current MMWG system models will be used for the systems external to DEC and DEP as a starting point for the Base Case. - The Base Case will include the detailed internal models for DEC and DEP and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2025 for 2025S cases and in-service by the winter for 2025/2026W cases as well as in-service by the summer of 2030 for 2030S cases). - An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - DEC and DEP will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional 2025S and 2030S cases will be developed to evaluate the Local Economic Study and Public Policy Study scenarios as required to analyze the scenarios previously identified under the Study Assumptions section.